 "Sorry doesn't cut it you idiot!
 I told you to stay away from my stuff!"

-The park was small and vacant, the only people around are you, the two brothers and three other kids who are playing by the slides, pushing each other and laughing brightly in the golden sunlight that is shining down on their innocent faces.
+The park was small and vacant, the only people around are you, the two brothers and three other kids who are playing by the slides, pushing each other and laughing brightly under the golden sunlight.

 You watch as the younger brother releases a tiny whimper and finally breaks down completely, running away.